 The family I married into is a very diverse one, combining a range of faiths, races and nationalities and I have seen first-hand the value and benefits from the sheer diversity of thinking and perspectives, whilst remaining in harmony as a unit, celebrating and valuing each other’s differences.

-Has your approach to ED&I had to change as a result of the pandemic, if so how?
+Has your approach to ED&I had to change as a result of the pandemic, and if so how?

-Our approach has not necessarily changed as a result of the pandemic, but our way of engaging on it has, mainly with the move from face to face interaction to other remote means.
+Our approach has not necessarily changed as a result of the pandemic, but our way of engaging on it has, mainly with the move from face-to-face interaction to other remote means.